Anwarsha7/resumeparser/README.md

 | Regex           | Pattern matching        |
 | Werkzeug        | User Authentication (if used directly) |

-*(Note: Pymongo is the standard Python driver for MongoDB.
-Please ensure it's in your `requirements.txt` if you're using MongoDB Atlas from Python.)*

 ### Deployment
 | Service         | Purpose             |